Posts Tagged ‘Len Lukey’

 (unattributed)

-Lukey heads up the Mountain, Mount Panorama during the 1958 Australian Grand Prix in October- well and truly outgunned in his new Lukey Bristol which had made its race debut at the previous Lowood Gold Star round, on a circuit which rewards power and a forgiving chassis.
+Lukey heads up the Mountain, Mount Panorama, during the 1958 Australian Grand Prix in October.
+He was well and truly outgunned in his new Lukey Bristol, which had made its race debut at the previous Lowood Gold Star round, on a circuit that rewards power and a forgiving chassis.

 The Lukey Bristol was an evolution of the factory product, but lighter with a chassis designed by Lukey.
-It had a more enveloping body clearly influenced by Frank Costin’s Vanwall design and using castings made and machined in Melbourne.
-The engine from his CB was used, the new machine also had a transverse leaf rear end like the original.
+It had a more enveloping body, clearly influenced by Frank Costin’s Vanwall design, and used castings made and machined in Melbourne.
+The engine from his Cooper Bristol was used; the new machine also had a transverse leaf rear end like the original.

 (Miller Family)